Little White Salmon

 are incubated and raised for 6 to 18 months.

-Spring, Up-river bright, tule fall Chinook and coho salmon produced at the
+Spring and Up-river bright fall Chinook salmon produced at the

 Little White Salmon National Fish Hatchery contribute significantly the salmon

 harvested by sport fishers in the Columbia River, particularly in Drano Lake.
 An underwater viewing area, and wildlife viewing opportunities make the hatchery